 Many women desire a full figure with larger breasts.
-They may have small breasts to begin with or they may have lost volume over time following weight changes and pregnancy.
+They may have small breasts to begin with or they may have lost volume over time after changes in weight and pregnancy.

 During your consultation, we perform a thorough examination of your breasts.
-We take note of their size and shape, the position of your nipples and the quality and thickness of your skin.
+We take note of their size and shape, the position of your nipples, the quality of your skin and the amount of breast tissue you have.
 We measure all breast dimensions.
 We have implants available to help give you an idea of the possible result.
 They are a guide only.

 After analyzing your breasts and from what you have told us during the consultation, we determine the best possible operation.
 A breast augmentation is ideal for breasts with centrally positioned nipples.
 Sometimes a breast lift is required if the nipples are low and need repositioning.